allthingsida/climacros/README.md

 # Usage

 When installed, *climacros* is always active.
-It comes with predetermined set of macros:
+It comes with a predetermined set of macros:

 ![Default macros](docs/_resources/climacros-defaults.png)